appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/create-drill-down-view.md

 </div>

 To create a data drilldown view using a List widget, follow these steps:
-1. Drag and drop a List widget on to the canvas.
+1. Drag and drop a List widget onto the canvas.
 2. Set the **Items** of the widget under **Data** in the property pane, using the following code where `fetch_passengers` is the fetch query:
    ```jsx
    {{fetch_passengers.data}}
    ```
-3. Drag and drop a Container widget on to the canvas and disable the widget's **Visible** property in the property pane.
+3. Drag and drop a Container widget onto the canvas and disable the widget's **Visible** property in the property pane.
 4. Add the required widgets to the Container like Text, List, or Image to display details.
 5. Bind data to the widgets in the container based on the selected list item.
 For example, to bind the name of the passenger to the Text widget in the container, use the following code where `passengers_list` is the name of the List widget:
    ```jsx